 Preheat an oven to 180c (350f) and prep a parchment paper-lined 8 by 8-inch baking pan.

-In a big mixing bowl, add the sugar, vegetable oil, eggs, egg yolk, salt, espresso powder, and vanilla extract, and sift the cocoa powder.
+In a large mixing bowl, add the wet ingredients: sugar, vegetable oil, eggs, egg yolk, salt, espresso powder, and vanilla extract, and sift the cocoa powder.
 Stir with a whisk until the mixture is combined.

-Add melted chocolate (melt it in the microwave or on a bein marine) and mix well with a whisk.
+Add melted chocolate (melt it in the microwave or on a bain-marie) and mix well with a whisk.

 Add the flour and mix until just combined.
 You don’t want to develop the gluten in the flour.
 This step ensures you have fudgy and moist brownies and not dense and dry brownies.